Why are we talking to you?

 To achieve a skills-based approach DSO is offering:

-Employer-led digital skills standards to ensure consistency of training outcomes irrespective of how individuals are trained, accelerating capacity and capability and increasing an individual's transferability.
+Industry standards based on what employers need, helping training providers to align consistency of training outcomes.
+These open up opportunities, irrespective of how individuals are trained, which will accelerate capacity and capability and increase an individual's transferability.

-Forging new digital pathways that understand the skills needed for occupations in a unifying language and taxonomy recognised by all with help better align employers, learners and training providers.
-Employers can trial and use the pathway process to
+Forging new digital pathways that understand the skills needed for occupations with a unifying language and taxonomy will help align employers, learners and training providers.
+Training providers can trial and use the pathway process to design education or training strategies inline with employer priorities.

 Click below to find out more on: